 Ormond Beach Car Accident Attorneys

 Car accidents are a leading cause of injury and death in the United States.
-At Politis & Matovina, P.A., we know that car accidents can be devastating.
-If you or someone you love was involved in a crash, you may be facing a long road to recovery.
-You may be unable to work, and you may be struggling to pay your medical bills.
-You may also be dealing with significant pain and suffering.
+At Politis & Matovina, P.A., we understand the devastating impact a car accident can have on your life.
+If you or a loved one has been involved in a crash, you may find yourself on a challenging road to recovery.
+This might include an inability to work, burdensome medical bills, and extensive pain and suffering.

-Our Ormond Beach car accident lawyers are here to help.
-We have been serving the needs of injured individuals and their families throughout the state of Florida since 1993.
-We know the law, and we know how to fight for the full, fair recovery you are owed.
-When you choose our firm, you can be confident that you are choosing a team that is dedicated to your best interests.
+Our Ormond Beach car accident lawyers are dedicated to providing the help you need.
+We have served injured individuals and their families throughout Florida since 1993.
+With our in-depth understanding of the law, we strive to secure the full and fair recovery you deserve.
+Choosing our firm means selecting a team committed to your best interests.

 After a car accident, you should:

-- Call 911: If you are able, call 911 and report the accident.
+- Call 911: If you can, call 911 and report the accident.
 The dispatcher will send police and emergency medical personnel to the scene.
-The police will create an accident report, which can be helpful when filing a claim with the insurance company.
+The police will create an accident report, which can be essential when filing a claim with the insurance company.

-- Seek Medical Attention: Even if you do not think you were seriously injured, it is important to see a doctor as soon as possible after a car accident.
-Some injuries, such as traumatic brain injuries and internal organ damage, may not be immediately apparent.
-A doctor can evaluate your condition and recommend any necessary tests or treatments.
+- Seek Medical Attention: Even if you do not believe you were seriously injured, it is crucial to see a doctor as soon as possible.
+Some injuries, such as traumatic brain injuries and internal organ damage, may not be immediately visible.
+A doctor can assess your condition and recommend appropriate tests or treatments.

-- Exchange Information: If you are able, exchange information with the other driver.
-You should get their name, contact information, driver's license number, and insurance information.
-You should also get the names and contact information of any passengers in the other vehicle, as well as the names and contact information of any eyewitnesses to the crash.
+- Exchange Information: If possible, exchange information with the other driver.
+You should obtain their name, contact details, driver's license number, and insurance information.
+Also, collect the names and contact details of any passengers in the other vehicle and any eyewitnesses to the crash.

-- Document the Scene: If you are able, take pictures of the accident scene, including any damage to the vehicles involved, any visible injuries, and any traffic signs or signals.
-You should also write down your recollection of the accident while it is still fresh in your mind.
+- Document the Scene: If possible, take photos of the accident scene, including any damage to the vehicles, visible injuries, and relevant traffic signs or signals.
+Record your recollection of the accident while it is fresh in your mind.

-- Call a Car Accident Lawyer: An attorney can help you understand your rights and guide you through the process of filing a claim.
-They can also handle all communication with the insurance company on your behalf.
+- Call a Car Accident Lawyer: An attorney can help you understand your rights and guide you through the claim process.
+They can also handle all communications with the insurance company on your behalf.

 Common Causes of Car Accidents